Valdez Alaska Restaurants: Best Spots to Eat & Drink

 Open Wednesdays to Sundays from 11:30am to 7:30pm.

-Wheelhouse Bar & Restuarant
+Wheelhouse Bar & Restaurant

-Okay, so the I’ll be honest; the reason you come to this Valdez restaurant is to sit at the bar and enjoy a cold beverage while you survey the harbor under the comfort of a covered roof.
+Okay, I’ll be honest; the reason you come to this Valdez restaurant is to sit at the bar and enjoy a cold beverage while you survey the harbor under the comfort of a covered roof.
 Sure, other Valdez restaurants have harbor views and bars, but a lot of them are outdoor picnic tables and across the street.
 Wheelhouse Bar & Restaurant sits right on the water, only spot in town that does.

 Everyone is aware that the best view usually means mediocre overpriced food, and with the wheelhouse being located inside of a Best Western, concerns might be rightfully exaggerated.
 But fear not hungry travelers, the food ain’t bad at all at this scenic Valdez restaurant.